The-Wishlist-Co/docs/index.md

 - [**Order Service API**](ordersSvcApi.md#order-svc-api)

-    An order is a customer's request to purchase one or more products from a shop.
-You can create, retrieve, update, and delete Product using the Order Service api.
+    The Order Service enables the management of information about a customer order.
+You can create, retrieve, update, and delete Orders using the Order Service api.

     - [*Representations*](ordersSvcApi.md#representations)